When it comes to technology M&A, the devil is in the details.

 - Systems & Processes: From an operational perspective, different systems and processes will delay the operational merge of the companies, making it hard to identify necessary synergies to justify the deal.
 Management must evaluate all the critical systems and processes used by the target company and how they are expected to change post merger.
 This also has the hidden benefit of bringing cultural differences to the forefront.

 - Market or regulatory changes: Any uncertainties in the market, or regulatory changes, should be considered carefully prior to acquisition.
 Many deals have failed because the acquiring company hasn’t considered the impact of environmental changes.

 - Negligence or fraud: It is imperative that sufficient due diligence is conducted to uncover potential fraud.
 Negligence in due diligence, and not taking proper precautions in deal structuring, can have disastrous consequences.

 In the technology industry, mergers and acquisitions are essential to remain competitive.
 It is nearly impossible to stay on the forefront of the industry without a well thought out acquisition plan.
 However, a flawed M&A strategy can have disastrous consequences.
 A successful acquisition requires a competent team, careful revision of what could go wrong, and the well thought out strategy that reduces the risk of failure.

 Like this article?
 Then why not share it!
-Or better yet, subscribe to Firmex and receive the latest industry insights delivered straight to your inbox.
+Better yet, subscribe to Firmex and get the latest deal insights delivered straight to your inbox.